colibrisson/CHAT_models/README.md

 ## Segmentation model

-- `chat_rec.mlmodel` is trained to segment binary images with a 9:16 aspect ratio.
+- [`chat_seg.mlmodel`](./models/chat_seg.mlmodel) is trained to segment binary images with a 9:16 aspect ratio.

 ## Recognition model

-- `chat_rec.mlmodel` was trained on an expansive dataset of 1.7 million lines sourced from prints and manuscripts spanning the 10th to the 20th century.
+- [`chat_rec.mlmodel`](./models/chat_rec.mlmodel) was trained on an expansive dataset of 1.7 million lines sourced from prints and manuscripts spanning the 10th to the 20th century.
 The model achieved an accuracy exceeding 99% across various test datasets.
 For optimal performance, it's recommended to apply the model on binary images.

 ## Getting Started